• Contact Now Schedule an Appointment

 Trauma / PTSD

-Why some individuals develop a more complex and symptomatic response to trauma is not clearly understood though it is being studied rigorously at institutions such as University of Pennsylvania in studies involving military personnel and combat veterans.
+Why some people develop more complex trauma symptoms while others do not is still being studied.
+Research institutions like the University of Pennsylvania are working to understand this, particularly in studies involving military personnel and veterans.

 Ready To Schedule?